 24. The figure of a Franciscan monk has been seen many times at Chingle Hall, Preston and also walking over the bridge outside.
 Footsteps have been heard in the same area and doors have been seen opening and closing by themselves.

 26. Ghostly marching footsteps are said to be heard at Newton-le-Willows, Warrington during the month of August.
-It is thought that these sounds are the last few steps of Highlanders, fighting for the Royalist cause, who were caught and hanged on the spot by Cromwell’s troops, in August, 1648.
+It is thought that these sounds are the last few steps of Highlanders, fighting for the Royalist cause, who was caught and hanged on the spot by Cromwell’s troops, in August 1648.

 29. The River Goyt near Macclesfield is haunted by the ghost of a Cavalier, who was supposed to be the lover of Roundhead Henry Bradshaw’s daughter.
 Being discovered at the house, the Cavalier was killed and his body was thrown into the river.

 30. The 14th-century pub, Ye Olde White Swanne, Louth, is haunted by the ghost of a tall man, wearing a white cape.
 Until recently he was seen on frequent occasions, normally manifesting just before midnight.

 Are these the Most Haunted Places in the UK?

 31. The ghost of a cowled monk has been seen for several years on the moors surrounding the village of Alwington, Northumberland, and is said to be a tall figure measuring some six feet in height.
 He is said to have no arms, feet or face and appears to hover slightly above the ground.

 32. St Cuthbert came to Holy Island in AD 664, and it is thought that the grey-clad monk that is seen wandering among the rocks and also walking down to the narrow causeway, is that of Cuthbert.